 These work by desensitizing the nerves on your penis, effectively meaning that you will require more stimulation in order to reach orgasm.

-The squeeze technique is another well-known approach to lasting longer with a partner.
+The squeeze technique (or the 'squeeze method') as it's also known, is another well-known approach to lasting longer with a partner.

 It is very similar to the edging technique but requires the additional step of squeezing the penis.